18F/fbopen/README.md

 ### How to get started
+* Clone this repo.
+* This repo has an external dependency on another git repo, which needs to be populated at first, so `cd` to the repo and run: `git submodule update --init --recursive`.
-* Start by installing Elasticsearch.
+* Then install Elasticsearch.
 FBOpen requires at least version 1.0.0.
 * Get the API server up and running.
 See the README.md in `/api`.
 * Load data into the search index using the import tools in `/loaders` -- or roll your own, ~~or use the API's POST `/v0/opp` to post opportunities one at a time~~ (POST functionality is temporarily disabled).
 * To run a simple query web page, try the sample app in `/sample-www`.